agentforcezone/agentforce-adk/README.md

-// Create and configure your agent with method chaining const agent = new AgentForceAgent(agentConfig) .useLLM("openai", "gpt-4")
+// Create and configure your agent with method chaining const agent = new AgentForceAgent(agentConfig) .useLLM("ollama", "llama2")
+  .systemPrompt("You are a helpful AI assistant") .prompt("Hello, how can I help you today?")
+  .run(); // Execute the agent and get AI response

+// Or use different output formats agent
+  .useLLM("openai", "gpt-4")
   .systemPrompt("You are a helpful AI assistant") .prompt("Hello, how can I help you today?")